JeffreyRiggle/my-site/content/blog/creating-text-adventures/index.md

 While this primative debugger was helpful for me, doubling down on making this better instead of focusing on other features would have been to my benefit.

-### Feature bloat got in the way of deep work
+### Feature bloat gets in the way of deep work

-Constantly going wide on this mean having to support tons of additional work without making the core experience better.
-This often lead to having to make a ton of UI changes just to support some new feature when I could have made the core product better.
-One place where this really shows up is in the initial game creation wizard.
-Over time something simple grew into a 3 page wizard that was constantly changing.
-To make matters worse most of the options didn't need to be there and every time I wanted to do another test it added a ton of time to just create a test game.
+Constantly going wide on this means having to support questionable value work without improving the core experience.
+This often leads to making UI changes just to support a new feature that provides little value.
+One example where this surfaced in this project was in the initial game creation wizard.
+Over time, something simple grew into a three-page wizard that was constantly changing.
+To make matters worse, most of the options provided little value.
+Every time I wanted to run another test, it added unnecessary time to just create a test game.

-Had I focused on the core problem I could have spent more of my time making the experience better and wasted less time just making more UIs that refelected the ever changing options.
+Had I focused on the core problem, I could have spent more time making the experience better and wasted less time on UIs that reflected the ever-changing options.

 ### Dynamic styling was very helpful

 The investment in being able to dynamically style IROShell came in very handy.
-While developers that have only worked on web 2.0 likely wont understand, having to wait for an entire compile of a java application just to test one css change was miserable.
-Investing the time into that saved me a ton of recomiple time.
+While developers who have only worked on Web 2.0 likely won't understand, having to wait for an entire compile of a Java application just to test one CSS change was miserable.
+Investing the time into that saved me a ton of recompile time.

-## High level lessons learned
+## High-level lessons learned

-**Prototypes are valuable!** Believe it or not you are allowed to write crappy or unclean code to learn what does and doesn't work in a system.
-Spending too much time making something clean can distract from understanding what the core problem is.
+**Prototypes are valuable!** Believe it or not, you are allowed to write crappy or unclean code to learn what does and doesn't work in a system.
+Spending too much time making something clean can distract from understanding the core problem.

 **Iteration time is everything!** I think this is part of why the web is doing so well.
-The time it takes to iterate on HTML, JS and CSS assets is just way faster than a typical compiled application is.
-If you disagree with this take a good hard look at your toolchain.
-You don't actually need a build system for the web and your iteration time is just a save and refresh away.
+The time it takes to iterate on HTML, JS, and CSS assets is faster than that of a typical compiled application.
+If you disagree with this, focus on your toolchain.
+You don't actually need a build system for the web, and your iteration time is just a save and refresh away.

-**If you are hand writing persistence code for each entity you are probably doing something wrong!**
+**If you are hand-writing persistence code for each entity, you are probably doing something wrong!**

-**Each feature comes at a maintenance cost!** Without careful selection of features you will end up with so much bloat you cannot move forward.
-In all likelihood most of those features don't matter anyway.
+**Each feature comes at a maintenance cost!** Without careful selection of features, you will end up with so much bloat that you cannot move forward.
+In all likelihood, most of those features don't matter anyway.
+Treat your features like cattle, not pets!